hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 Note: make sure the types you initialize your data with on Python side match the data types the CUDA kernel takes.
 An example in the template is d_skeleton which is initialized as cp.uint16.

-After implementing the kernel discovery you can extend the pc function (`gpucsl/pc/pc.py`).
-First, add your distribution to the DataDistribution enum in the same file.
-Then in pc test for your DataDistribution and call your skeleton discovery like it is done for _DataDistribution.GAUSSIAN_ or _DataDistribution.DISCRETE_.
-Depending on whether you need more arguments you have to extend the pc functions argument list.

-As long as you return a correct SkeletonResult from your skeleton discovery you do not need to change anything else.
-The edge orientation should work.
+After implementing the kernel discovery you inherit from the abstract _PC_(`gpucsl/pc/pc.py`) class.
+Now implement the methods:
+-  _set_distribution_specific_options_ method: Takes the arguments specific to your distribution and saves them as instance variables.
+You can return the object itself in the end in order to chain the execute call to it easier.
+- _discover_skeleton_: Returns the result of the earlier implemented skeleton discovery.
+You can just pass the locally saved parameters to your earlier implemented _discover_skeleton_ function or implement the complete skeleton discovery here and just use the instance variables directly

 ## Extend CLI (optional)